KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 Take a few minutes to browse the images and personal websites your classmates have made.
 Click around, get to know them, and see how everyone approached the exercises in their own way.
 Leave a comment on a post if it caught your attention :slight_smile:

-Remember that you can use your browser’s developer tools to inspect the source code and learn from the websites you are visiting!
+Remember that you can use your browser's developer tools to inspect the source code and learn from the websites you are visiting!

 ---